SandyGifford/HTML-Hello-World/README.md

 It’s important that you use a plain text editor (one that doesn’t have any formatting options).
 Formatted text (or even unformatted text from an editor that can make formatted text) is filled with lots of other data behind the scenes that a browser won’t know how to read.

-There are plenty of options, I’d recommend (VS Code)[https://code.visualstudio.com/].
+There are plenty of options, I’d recommend [VS Code](https://code.visualstudio.com/).
 Other good options are:

 - [Sublime Text](https://www.sublimetext.com/) (this is a close second to VS Code for me)
 - [BBEdit](https://www.barebones.com/products/bbedit/index.html)